vorobieibogdan/kt-make-abbreviation/README.md

-In this task, you will continue practicing with strings and applying different methods to them.
+# Make Abbreviation

 Many things in the world consist of several words.
-We want to create the `makeAbbr()` method that returns the abbreviations for them.
+We want to create the `makeAbbr()` method that returns their abbreviations. *Will you help us?* Here are examples:

-Will you help us?

-For example:
 ```kotlin
 makeAbbr("national aeronautics space administration")
 // "NASA"